Contact the Communities, Sport and Recreation Tasmania on 03 6232 7133 or Service Tasmania on 1300 135 513.

 The Tasmanian Government is committed to advancing economic opportunities for Tasmanian women and their families.

-The Women in Business Micro-Credit Program assists women on low-incomes to start or grow their own business by providing business planning support and an interest free loan.
+The No Interest Micro-Credit Program assists women on low-incomes to start or grow their own business by providing business planning support and an interest free loan.
 Many successful small businesses throughout Tasmania have been funded by the Women in Business Micro-credit program.